folio-org/folio-org.github.io/guides/module-descriptor.md

 Okapi will map the "%p" value to the relevant port for this container.

+Ensure that port numbers are matching -- the same in ModuleDescriptor, and in Dockerfile, and in program code and configuration.

 ### env {#docker-env}

 The default environment for deployment.